 - The best PCs for music production are the hub of any home studio

-Ultimately the type of mic you choose will be dictated by a number of factors, including price, needs and situation.
-Let’s examine some of the best microphones options for you right now.
+Ultimately, the best microphone for you will be dictated by a number of factors, including price, needs and situation.
+Let’s examine these top recording microphones now, so you can get started on your latest project.

-A great handheld condenser and master reference mic
+A great handheld condenser and the best microphone for master reference

 List price: $499/£339/€399 | Type: Condenser | Pickup pattern: Cardioid | Application: Vocals | Connection: XLR